 Knowing and understanding what the right Key Performance Indicators (KPIs) are for your maintenance business is very different from implementing them properly.
 If you’re struggling to find value in your latest KPIs – ask yourself – what are the current goals of your business?
 Are you setting up indicators that are Specific, Measurable, Attainable, Realistic, and Timely (SMART KPIs)?

-Setting the goals for your business and building SMART KPIs around them will help you measure, track, and achieve what you set out to accomplish for your company.
+Setting the goals for your business, building SMART KPIs around them, and managing them with planned maintenance software will help you measure, track, and achieve what you set out to accomplish for your company.

 The Three Maintenance KPI Categories